Educational Requirements

 - Accreditation: Ensure the ITI is recognized by NCVT or SCVT.

-- Infrastructure: Look for well-equipped workshops and labs.
+- Infrastructure: Look for well-equipped workshops and laboratories.

 -